jarek-przygodzki/more-collections/README.md

 more-collections
 ================
-Project aims to improve sorting in Java 8 with _Lambda Expressions_
+Project aims to improve sorting in Java 8 with _Lambda Expressions_ while pretending that static methods in `java.util.Comparator` dont't exist.

 Sorting collections of custom type